 When the trauma of J.J.’s injury happened, we were both in shock and scared.
 As time passed, we grew frustrated and upset, knowing he would be in pain for days and our desperately needed vacation may be ruined.

-We were hoping to recover from two months of extremely difficult circumstances, one after another, in the weeks and days leading up to our vacation.
-Our whole family was together for the first time in months, and we needed downtime, laughter, and fun.
-Now another injury and disruption threatened all we had hoped for.
+We were hoping to recover from two months of extremely difficult circumstances, one after another in the weeks leading up to our vacation.
+Our whole family was together for the first time in months.
+We needed downtime, laughter, and fun.
+Now another injury and disruption threatened to highjack all we had hoped for.

-Feeling a little abandoned by God, we questioned why all of it was happening.
-But in the midst of our disappointments and painful moments, Jesus showed up in the details to take care of us again and again.
+Feeling a little abandoned by God, we questioned why all of this was happening.
+But in the midst of our disappointments and painful moments, Jesus showed up in so many ways, to take care of us again and again.
 Each person who met us in our need reminded me of how Jesus will never just walk by us.
 He promises to come to our side, to bend low, to provide for us, and be with us.

 When trials threaten our peace or our responsibilities, jobs, and failures discourage us, instead of being overwhelmed by our lives, God wants us to be overwhelmed by His love.
-His love is present and powerful, and no amount of stress or pain, or struggle can keep us from Him.
+His love is present and powerful, and no amount of stress or pain, struggle, or circumstance can keep us from Him.